bradfrost/atomic-design/chapter-3.md

 Now that we know what an include looks like, let's put it into practice and take a look at a few patterns from a website I helped make for Time Inc. Here was one reusable pattern we designed:

-{% include figure.html src="../images/content/pattern-lab-molecule.png" caption="Here we have a basic block pattern consisting of a thumbnail image, headline, and excerpt.</a>" %}
+{% include figure.html src="../images/content/pattern-lab-molecule.png" caption="Here we have a basic block pattern consisting of a thumbnail image, headline, and excerpt." %}

-When we take a peek behind the curtain to see how this pattern is constructed, we see something
+When we take a peek behind the curtain to see how this pattern is constructed, we see the following:

 <em>[<small>Note from Brad: Forgive the mess with the markup formatting.
 I need to look into how to properly escape characters and highlight syntax in a way that works for the site but also for the eventual ebook.</small>]</em>